Adldap2/Adldap2-Laravel/readme.md

 > **Note**: This feature was introduced in `v1.4.6`.
 You will need to re-publish the Adldap Auth configuration file to receive this option.

-Inside of your `config/adldap_auth.php` configuration, you can now insert a raw LDAP filter to specify what users are allowed to authenticate.
+Inside of your `config/adldap_auth.php` configuration, you can now insert a raw LDAP filter to specify which users are allowed to authenticate.

 This filter persists to the Windows Authentication Middleware as well.